HeiseMo/mangareader/README.md

 # Manga Reader App
 This is a Manga Reader App built using React Native and Expo.
-It allows users to browse and read manga chapters from various sources.
-It uses Kavita API to get manga data.
+It allows users to browse and read manga chapters from your Kavita Library.
+It can be built for Android or IOS.

 ## Features
 - Search for manga series